chaidamu519/Udacity_SDC_NanoDegree_Term1_Project4/README.md

 ### Discussion

-In the test of video, when a complete intensity saturation on the left line is shown on the left image, the pipeline may fail.
-By using the average of several previous fitting parameters, this problem has been solved partially.
-I think a more dynamic thresholding process on the original image would make the model more robust.
+The first step of image calibration and then use color transforms, gradients, etc., to create a thresholded binary image seems to be the most important step for the whole pipeline.
+By utilizing the LAB space, the yellow lines become much more clear than without the binary output from B channel.
+In reality, other more complicated or dynamic thresholding process may be used to make the model more robust.